 Leaky Gut Syndrome

-Treatment for an autoimmune condition is obviously dependant on the specifics of that diseases.
+Treatment for an autoimmune condition is obviously dependent on the specifics of that diseases.
 Unlike western medicine which generally uses anti-inflammatories (Steroids & NSAIDs) for treatment, Ayurveda has a more targeted approach.

 We generally start off by correcting the metabolism and supporting the digestive tract.
 It is a known thing in western medicine that autophagy is regulated by metabolic hormones (insulin & glucagon).
 By improving metabolic health, we are able to support cellular detoxification.
 Of course, based on the hormones involved, this would be more difficult in a diabetic patient.
 However, many of the herbs and formulations used in Ayurveda are able to improve glucose metabolism in addition to correcting cellular metabolism, reducing inflammation and correcting autoimmunity.